Michael Yon: 2010 – Conflicts with ISAF military command

 Through spring 2010, Yon engaged in an ongoing war of words with Canadian Army Brigadier-General Daniel Menard and US General Stanley McChrystal, the latter who commanded International Security Assistance Force (ISAF).

 Yon accused Menard of incompetence when the Tarnak Bridge was destroyed by insurgents, near the Canadian Area of Operations, claiming that Menard had been watching a hockey game at the time.

-When it was publicly demonstrated that the bridge was not a Canadian responsibility, Yon blasted Menard for negligently firing his weapon in Kandahar.
-Yon publicly admitted that he would not have looked into the rumors of the negligent discharge(ND), if it weren't for the bridge controversy.
-Menard was later charged with an inappropriate relationship with a subordinate.
-While Yon complained that neither the ND nor affair was the issue, he claimed victory in taking the General's "scalp."

 The attacks on a coalition partner and allied General were embarrassing to the ISAF and diplomatic efforts.
 It appears that this resulted in a breakdown of relationships between Yon and the Public Affairs Office of McChrystal, which Yon described as "crazy monkeys."

 Despite Yon's praise for General McChrystal on the eve of the Tarnak Bridge incident, his Facebook updates became increasingly critical after Yon was disembedded.
 While most of Yon's criticism focused on McChrystal's media relations, he also criticized Stanley McChrystal's war strategy on many occasions, particularly the restrictive Rules of engagement under his command.
 Daily Telegraph journalist Toby Harnden described Yon's commentary as "excoriating".

 After publication of a June 2010 Rolling Stone article containing controversial quotes from McChrystal and his staff, which mocked their civilian Obama administration colleagues, Yon wrote; "Unless McChrystal basically denies the article, he must be fired.
 If he is not fired, I will start calling him President McChrystal because Obama clearly is not in charge."
 Both McChrystal and Menard later left their commands.

 After General David H. Petraeus was appointed to Stanley McCrystal's command, Yon sent Petraeus a message of support and later wrote on his Facebook page that Petraeus sent back "a nice response".

 In 2013, Yon criticized General Martin Dempsey for the policy of painting a bright red crosses on medical evacuation helicopters.
 Yon felt it identified them as unarmed targets.